 With the Emerald Sea Protection Society's collaboration with the GGGI (Global Ghost Gear Initiative), Gideon chairs the 'Build Evidence' working group, coordinating researchers from multiple organizations in their work to provide data and evidence relating to the issue of abandoned fishing gear.

 Jennifer moved to British Columbia at the age of 16 to begin University in Victoria for her Bachelor of Education Degree.
 Jennifer has a long standing love of the sea, growing up sailing around the Gulf Islands and continuing to do so through adulthood, has made her an avid environmental educator and activist.
 Jennifer later completed two masters degrees in counseling and Educational Leadership.
 Now, as Principal of Ucluelet Elementary School, Jennifer takes the lead on environmental initiatives including piloting a sustainability 5-7 program with local teachers.
 While living in Ucluelet is a luxury it also to Jennifer comes with the responsibility of being the stewards of our surroundings.

-Living in Ucluelet, working as a commercial diver, Gabriel has always been a lover of nature and animals.
-With an extensive background in construction, rigging, a post secondary education of honors physics and mechanical engineering and over 1000 logged commercial dives, Gabriel brings a well rounded background for both the surveying and retrieval of marine debris from the sea floor.
-Additionally he is an experienced commercial boat operator and is a commercial dive supervisor.
-His extensive diving experience has unfortunately allowed him to witness to the problem of lost fishing gear on our ocean's floor, and he is committed to help reverse this damage.
+Living in Sooke and working as a commercial diver, Gabriel has always been a lover of nature and animals.
+With an extensive background in construction, rigging, a post-secondary education of honors in physics and mechanical engineering and over 1,000 logged commercial dives, Gabriel brings a well-rounded background for both the surveying and retrieval of marine debris from the sea floor.
+Additionally, he is an experienced commercial boat operator and is a commercial dive supervisor.
+His extensive diving experience has unfortunately allowed him to witness the problem of lost fishing gear on our ocean's floor, and he is committed to help reverse this damage.